1. Introduction

 Since we adjusted the result of § 2.1.2 Parse metadata. above, we need to adjust the matching algorithm to match.
 The core change will be processing both hashing and signature algorithms: if only one kind is present, the story will be similar to today, and multiple strong algorithms can be present, allowing multiple distinct resources.
 If both hashing and signature algorithms are present, both will be required to match.
 This is conceptually similar to the application of multiple Content Security Policies.

 In order to validate signatures, we’ll need to change Fetch to pass in the relevant HTTP response header.
-For the moment, let’s simply pass in the entire response (response), as that makes the integration with [RFC9421] somewhat explicable:
+For the moment, let’s simply pass in the entire response (response), as that makes the integration with [RFC9421] somewhat explicable.

 -

-Let parsedMetadata be the result of executing [[SRI#parse-metadata]|] on metadataList.
+Let parsedMetadata be the result of executing Parse metadata on request’s integrity metadata.

 -

-If both parsedMetadata ["
+If both parsedMetadata["

 hashes

-"] and |parsedMetadata["signatures
+"] and parsedMetadata["signatures

-"] are empty set, returntrue
+"] are empty set, return "passed

-metadatahash-metadata be the result of executing SRI § 3.3.3 Get the strongest metadata from set on parsedMetadata ["hashes
+Let hash-metadata be the result of executing SRI § 3.3.3 Get the strongest metadata from set on parsedMetadata["

 Let signature-metadata be the result of executing SRI § 3.3.3 Get the strongest metadata from set on parsedMetadata["